-In June 2016, my wife Trish and I signed up for Africa Geographic’s safari to Uganda.
-We have traveled extensively in eastern and southern Africa, but this would be our first visit to this less-discovered jewel.
+In June 2016, my wife Trish and I signed up for a safari to Uganda with Africa Geographic.
+We have travelled extensively in eastern and southern Africa, but this would be our first visit to this less-discovered jewel.
 We had high hopes for superb birding and some memorable great ape encounters.
 Uganda delivered those, and so much more…

 Our safari began in Entebbe on the shore of Lake Victoria, where we found almost 70 bird species on our first day without even leaving town.
-Then it was off to Mabamba Swamp for our first try at that most unique and prehistoric-looking of birds, the shoebill.
-We had a terrific “photo shoot” with this highly sought-after Ugandan specialty, as well as many other marsh and water birds.
+Then it was off to Mabamba Swamps for our first try at that most unique and prehistoric-looking of birds, the shoebill.
+We had a terrific ‘photo shoot’ with this highly sought-after Ugandan speciality, as well as many other marsh and water birds.

 Next up was our second great ape encounter of the tour, a morning of chimpanzee tracking in Kibale Forest.
 The forest walk was pleasant, and we had excellent viewing of chimps engaging in many interesting behaviours.
 What struck us most was how different this was from our mountain gorilla encounter.
 The gorillas were docile and calm, while the chimps were very vocal and constantly on the move in their forest home.

 After Kibale, we got down to the serious business of Uganda birding.
 The lowland rainforest of the Congo Basin extends into the Albertine Rift Valley of extreme western Uganda.
 Two very special reserves there, Semliki and Budongo, are nirvana for serious birders.

 There are rewards for more casual birdwatchers, including many species of hornbills, kingfishers and bee-eaters.
 For hard-core twitchers, the deep forest birding is both challenging and very rewarding, with the enticing possibility of seeing birds that you will not find anywhere else in east Africa.